-2. Councillors have a special duty to their ward constituents, including those who did not vote for them, but their overriding duty is to the whole community.
+- 3. Councillors have a special duty to their ward constituents, including those who did not vote for them, but their overriding duty is to the whole community. - 4.
 Whilst representing their constituents on planning issues and taking account of their views, councillors must make their decision within the statutory planning framework and base these on material planning considerations and what they believe is best for the Borough as a whole.
-A councillor is not under any obligation to represent a resident on a specific planning application if, in the opinion of the councillor, there are no issues which have wider significance for the neighbourhood, ward or Borough as a whole.
+A councillor is not under any obligation to represent a resident on a specific planning application if, in the opinion of the councillor, there are no issues which have wider significance for the neighbourhood, ward or Borough as a whole. - 5.
+Planning decisions cannot be made on a party political basis in response to any lobbying.